aidenybai/million-site/pages/essentials/using-jsx.md

 ## Babel

-We recommend using the [`@babel/plugin-transform-react-jsx`](https://babeljs.io/docs/en/babel-plugin-transform-react-jsx/) with Babel for JSX transforms.
+We recommend using the [`babel-preset-million`](https://www.npmjs.com/package/babel-preset-million) preset with Babel for JSX transforms.
 Babel can easily be used with other bundlers like Webpack, Parcel, or Rollup, or standalone.

-There are two main ways to transform your data, so choose the one that fits your project best.
+Alternatively, you can manually configure your JSX transform using [`@babel/plugin-transform-react-jsx`](https://babeljs.io/docs/en/babel-plugin-transform-react-jsx/).There are two main ways to transform your data, so choose the one that fits your project best.

 ### Automatic runtime _(recommended)_